numpy/numpy/_randomgen/README.md

 NumPy RandomState evolution.

 This is a library and generic interface for alternative random generators in Python and NumPy.

+### Compatibility Warning
+Core PRNG no longer supports Box-Muller normal variates and so it not 100% compatible with NumPy (or randomstate).
+Box-Muller normals are slow to generate and all functions which previously relied on Box-Muller normals now use the faster Ziggurat implementation.

 ## Features